KaiMagnusMueller/kaimagnus.de/_posts/2020-08-20-destinations.md

 custom_js:
 external_page: www.build-destinations.com
 external_page_title: Visit the goHfG project site
-description: "Destinations simplifies the design process of wayfinding systems.
-Users can view a digital representation of their project site and visually plan visitor routes and sign placements."
+description: "Destinations is an application concept that simplifies the design process of wayfinding systems.
+Users can view a digital representation of a project site, visually plan visitor routes, sign placements and messages."
 annotation: Most Recent
 ---